|Garden and Gardening|

 The Haber process is arguably the most significant development of the 20th century, yet it remains virtually unknown to the general public.
 There are a few chapters on the

 history and chemistry of this vital process, and they are reasonably well written.|

+The Transformation of World Food Productionincludes the use of nitrogen''s unique status in the biosphere, its role in crop production, and traditional means of supplying the nutrient trought fertilizers.
 A discovery to scientists had sought for over one hundred years and examines the emergence of the large-scale nitrogen fertilizer industry and analyzes the extent of global dependence on process and its biospheric consequences.

 |The Chemistry of Soils- Biotechnology to convert organic material One of the Top 10 Hot New Technologies for Agri-Retailers is the us of technology in agriculture advances at a blinding rates the newest developments marry technology with nature to make even better systems. - The Process uses biotechnology to convert organic material into a valuable, pathogen-free organic fertilizer in less than 72 hours using naturally occurring, heat-generating thermophilic bacteria.
 IBR uses a completely enclosed system that eliminates odor and results in a consistently clean and safe organic fertilizer high in nutrients and free of pathogens.|

 |What is Bio Fertilizer ?